mctrl-io/mctrl/README.md

   Never again will we hear the argument that abortion is justifiable due to poverty or an unsupportive world.

-  We desire to see billboards, funded by Mission CTRL, reading,
+  We desire to see billboards, funded by this mission, reading,

-  "63,000,000 babies saved, and counting..."
+  "50,000,000 babies saved, and counting..."

-  That would mean Mission CTRL celebrated 63,000,000 times, announcing each time to the world,
+  That would mean Mission CTRL saved the number of lives lost to abortion every year.
+It would also mean Mission CTRL celebrated 50,000,000 times, announcing each time to the world,

   "Folks, we're having a baby!"